Projects

 INKE - University of Alberta | 2013 - 2014

-We have developed a prototype for a cooperative game based on the work of DH practitioners, modeling the experience of researching and publishing in a multi-disciplinary academic environment.
-In The DH Experience, players collaborate to collect data from around the world, perform research and appropriately complete their projects in order to succeed, competing against time and the system inherent to the game.
+We have developed a prototype for a cooperative game based on the work of DH practitioners, modelling the experience of researching and publishing in a multi-disciplinary academic environment.
+In The DH Experience, players collaborate to collect data from around the world, conduct research, and complete their projects appropriately to succeed, competing against time and the system inherent to the game.

 Mobile Media: New Mediations in the Urban Space